kintoe2e/test-universal/helm/README.md

-# nginx: An advanced example chart.
+# nginx: An advanced example chart

 This Helm chart provides examples of some of Helm's more powerful features.